-Proposed changes to Thompson's Square, Windsor Wharf Reserve and Macquarie Park
+Proposed changes to Thompson Square, Windsor Wharf Reserve and Macquarie Park

-The proposed Windsor Bridge Replacement Project, undertaken by the Roads and Maritime Services (RMS), will have a big impact upon Thompson Square and Windsor Wharf Reserve, and to a lesser extent, Macquarie Park.
-In the short-term, works will impact upon the accessibility of the parks and will ultimately result in reconfiguration of landform and boundaries, and will provide the opportunity for enhancement of the parks visually and to some extent, functionally.
+The proposed Windsor Bridge Replacement Project, undertaken by the Roads and Maritime Services (RMS), would impact upon Thompson Square Park and Windsor Wharf Reserve, and to a lesser extent, Macquarie Park.
+In the short-term, construction works would impact upon the accessibility to the lower Thompson Square parkland between Bridge Street and Old Bridge Street and Windsor Wharf Reserve and will ultimately result in reconfiguration of landform and boundaries, and will provide the opportunity for enhancement of the parks visually and to some extent, functionally.